bag-of-ch1ps/My-dni-s-/README.md

 # my dni's
 # dni if:
+if you make jokes about su*cde and S/h and sensitive topics

  your over 20 or under 12.

  if you ship characters that hate each other or aroace